 Via Semantic Relationships, Picturepark can also ask for relevant guidance when searching, e.g. by letting users decide if they are looking for “apple” as in “technology” or “apple” as in “fruits”.
 Including their hinted intentions into search results makes finding relevant content a faster experience.

-The human brain processes information highly contextual, considering massive amounts of interrelated information and constantly weighting associations between these pieces of information when e.g. making decisions about which shoes to buy.
+The human brain processes information in a highly contextual way, considering massive amounts of interrelated information and constantly weighting associations between these pieces of information when e.g. making decisions about which shoes to buy.